Lila Ibrahim: Recognition

 In 2007, Ibrahim was recognised by the World Economic Forum as a Young Global Leader.
 In 2009, she was featured on the cover of ForbesWoman for her role promoting women in technology.
 In 2010, she was awarded the Anita Borg Institute Women of Vision Award for Social Impact.

 In 2019, Ibrahim was named to Business Insider's list of Most Influential Leaders Shaping Business Tech in the UK and Most Interesting & Impactful Women in Tech in the UK.
 In 2023, she was included on Time's list of 100 Most Influential People in AI.

+In 2026 she was elected a Fellow of the Royal Academy of Engineering.

 Personal life

 Ibrahim is Lebanese-American.
 She has twin daughters.